MonederoBingo/database-service/README.md

 [Steps to create the Pull Request in Github.](https://help.github.com/articles/creating-a-pull-request-from-a-fork/)

+## Building and running tests
+To build the project just execute this command in console or terminal.

+`./gradlew build`

+You can run this command in order to execute the unit tests.

+`./gradlew test`

 If you have any question you can join us in our [Gitter Chat](https://gitter.im/MonederoBingo).